-Students may audit a course with the permission of the instructor and the College Registrar by completing the Request for Permission to Audit Class form.
+Students may audit a course with the permission of the instructor and the college Registrar.
 An audited course will appear on the student's academic record; however, no credit is earned and no grade is assigned.
 Auditing a course is based on availability.
 The procedure for withdrawing from an audited course is the same as for credit enrollment.
 See the fee schedule for course auditing fees (page 54).